KraXen72/dots.girl/README.md

 ![.](scrots/scrot-polybar.png)

+#### Here are some (3 lulw) cool features of my polybar:

+left-clicking the power button on the top left will open up my powermenu (more on that down below)

+scrolling down and up on the volume logo will increase and decrease the volume respectively

+the tray is separate from other modules so it doesnt take up unnecessary space or become annoying after 3 entries

 ## Rofi menus

 Here are the rofi menus I use, all credit goes to [adi1090x](https://github.com/adi1090x/rofi) for his amazing work creating these